October 2017 Waterfall Tour ***SOLD OUT***

 Photo ©Cara Alexander

-5:00 PM: Check in at Fall Creek Falls Inn.
+5:00 PM: Check in at the Fall Creek Falls Inn

-7:00 PM: Meet in the Cascade Room for an informal slide show by State Naturalist Randy Hedgepath.
+6:00 PM: Meet the group in the Piney Conference Room for dinner followed by an informal picture show of waterfalls and fall colors by State Naturalist, Randy Hedgepath.

 About Your Guides